brecode/sfc-controller/topologies/topologies.md

-See [here](vxlanhubandspoke/l2mp/vxlanl2mp.md) for an example of a layer 2 service where an external router is used as the hub of a hub and spoke vxlan tunnel overlay where 2 of teh VNFs are on one host, and another is on a difernt host.
+See [here](vxlanhubandspoke/l2mp/vxlanl2mp.md) for an example of a layer 2 service where an external router is used as the hub of a hub and spoke vxlan tunnel mesh where 2 of teh VNFs are on one host, and another is on a difernt host.
 There are two vxlan tunnels from the hub to the hosts.